marcpinet/nyaadownloader/README.md

 * Enter uploaders name (defaults are [Erai-raws](https://www.erai-raws.info/) and [Subsplease](https://subsplease.org/)) 🤖
 * Enter the anime title you want to download ✏️
 * Choose the quality 🎞
-* Retreive them either as .torrent or directly transfer them into your Bittorrent client ⚙️
+* Retrieve them either as .torrent or directly transfer them into your Bittorrent client ⚙️
 * Logging system (you can save them into a text file) 📝
 * Downloaded anime are sorted and stored into their respective folders 📁
 * Get warned whether the anime title you entered exists in Nyaa database or not ⚠️